emersonn/leaguepy/README.md

 # leaguepy
-Riot League of Legends API REST Client.
+League of Legends API wrapper.
+An easy, streamlined way to work with Riot's developer API.

 ## Installation
 With the setup.py installation is quite easy.